nikotatomir/liftingLineMethod/README.txt

 	1. a plot showing the polars of the aerodynamic coefficients (lift, drag, moment).
 	2. a txt file with the values of the aerodynamic coefficients for each angle of attack.

+Package requirements for running the simulations in a Conda virtual environment --> requirements.yml file.

 Bibliography